 Saints of the household (FSG 2023)

-This haunting contemporary YA about an act of violence in a small-town--beautifully told by a debut Indigenous Costa Rican-American writer--will take your breath away.
+A haunting contemporary YA about an act of violence in a small-town--told by a debut Indigenous Costa Rican-American writer.

 Max and Jay have always depended on one another for their survival.
 Growing up with a physically abusive father, the two Bribri American brothers have learned that the only way to protect themselves and their mother is to stick to a schedule and keep their heads down.